willroberts/openrvs-registry/README.md

 ## Listeners

-It listens for HTTP requests on TCP port 8080, with the following endpoints:
+There is a TCP listener for HTTP requests on port 8080, with the following endpoints:
 - `/latest` returns the latest OpenRVS version from GitHub
 - `/servers` returns a CSV list of game servers to OpenRVS clients
 - `/servers/all` returns all servers, including unhealthy servers
 - `/servers/debug` returns all servers with detailed health status information

-It listens for OpenRVS beacons on UDP port 8080, for registration and health checking.
+There is also a UDP listener for OpenRVS beacons on port 8080, for registration and health checking.

 ## Local Development